 Back in April 1939 and armed with a $5,000 grant supplied by the Rockefeller Foundation, Columbia University Teachers College professor Frank Cyr took a tour of ten states to gauge the extent of school transportation issues.
 What he found proved that student transportation was in a sorry state—many students had no dependable way to get to school and the ones who did often traveled in unsafe, unstandardized buses in the over 100,000 school districts that existed back then (in contrast to the roughly 13,000 that exist today).
 One of the huge variations in school transportation that he saw?
-Bus color.
+Bus color, which leads us to ask, why are school buses yellow now?

 Seeing a need to fix this system, Cyr organized a conference—one that would change the future of school buses forever.
 School officials and transportation specialists convened to set much-needed standards for buses, including those for color, height, and width as well as safety rules that hadn’t previously been set or that varied by state.
 Another thing that also went through a much-needed standardization?
 Stop signs—they used to be yellow, and much more recently than you think.